Business Reporter: From free to fee—how to build a brand worth subscribing to

 Imagine a revenue stream that keeps flowing month after month, building deeper connections with your customers.
 Sounds tempting, right?
 But transitioning to a subscription model isn’t as simple as flipping a switch.
 It requires building brand trust and loyalty beyond just your product.

 Even industry leaders like Native Instruments, well-known to musicians, struggle to secure subscription loyalty.
-Its recent rebrand emphasizes innovation and creativity, setting the stage for a new software subscription aimed at attracting budding beat-makers.
+Its recent rebrand emphasises innovation and creativity, setting the stage for a new software subscription aimed at attracting budding beat-makers.
 Despite taking seemingly all the right steps, this technology company faces common challenges in building a dedicated subscriber base.

 Unlike other industries, the entertainment sector thrives on subscriptions.
 Streaming services like Netflix, Prime Video, and Disney+ boast loyal subscribers willing to pay more.
 Why?
-Their secret lies in a potent mix of strong brand love, personalized flexibility, and strategic pricing power.
+Their secret lies in a potent mix of strong brand love, personalised flexibility, and strategic pricing power.
 Even with reported increases in subscriber losses, top streamers are achieving 6% churn compared to the 13% average for SaaS and a staggering 25% in financial institutions.

 Here are five key branding strategies for subscription success gleaned from the streaming playbook: